Graduate Nursing Student Handbook

 Effective Fall 2023 all incoming students are required to complete the following D2L modules:

-Courses will be will be in your D2L at start of semester.
+Courses will be will be in your D2L at start of the semester.

 A Change of Course Registration form is required to add/drop after the deadline or to enrol in a course offered by another faculty or department.

 If an extension is required beyond the end of term, a deferral of term work form must be completed.
-Deferrals are granted at the discretion of the faculty member offering the course for no longer than 30 days after the last day of the term.
+Deferrals are granted at the discretion of the faculty member offering the course and with the approval of the associate dean for no longer than 30 days after the last day of the term.

 Graduate students wanting to change programs (e.g. from thesis-based to PhD or part-time to full-time) must first consult with their supervisor.